golmschenk/clox/README.md

-# clox

-Implementing the bytecode interpreter version of the lox language from [Crafting Interpreters](https://craftinginterpreters.com).
+An implementation of the Lox programming language from [Crafting Interpreters](https://craftinginterpreters.com).
+The implementation is a bytecode interpreter written in C.